 If you’re out shopping for new windows, you may hear terms like ‘low-e coating’ thrown around a lot.
 That’s because the coating is a great advance in technology that has made new windows more efficient.
 Basically a low-e coating is a clear coating that is applied to the exterior of the glass which allows light in through the window while not allowing radiant heat out.
 The type of coating should vary based on the climate you live in, so be sure to check that it is appropriate for your locale.
 Read more about replacement window ratings.

-If you live in a warm, sunny place, you can now get tinted glass to deflect some of the heat of the sun.
+If you live in a warm place, you can now get tinted glass to deflect some of the heat of the sun.
 This keeps your home more efficient.
-It used to be that tinted windows looked dark and were only used in commercial buildings, but with advances in tinting that make them less noticeable and lighter, homeowners can now take advantage of their benefits.
+It used to be that tinted windows looked dark and were only used in commercial buildings.
+However, with advances in tinting that make them less noticeable and lighter, homeowners can now take advantage of their benefits.
+Check the NFRC website for energy performance labels.

 Spacers

-One of the biggest culprits in decreased energy efficiency in old windows were the aluminum edge spacers used to hold the panes of glass apart in a window.
+One of the biggest culprits in decreased energy efficiency in old windows were the aluminum edge spacers used to hold the panes of glass apart.
 Aluminum is an excellent conductor of heat (and cold) and therefore is not what you want sitting in between your window panes.
-Instead, newer windows use spacers that are better insulated and don’t conduct heat as well, such as vinyl, silicone foam, insulated steel and rubber.
+Instead, newer windows use spacers that are better insulated.
+In addition, they don’t conduct heat as well, such as vinyl, silicone foam, insulated steel and rubber.
 Find out more about aluminum windows.

 Related Topics